dbpinggoy/python-csv-validation/README.md

 ```sh
     python3 plat-csv-validate.py -f "/path/file.csv" -v vendor
 ```
-The vendor it could be `dell`, this is still work in progress so and we'll add more vendor along the way.
+The vendor it could be `dell` this is still work in progress so we'll add more vendor along the way.